cyb3r17/Delamain/README.md

 # Delamain
-A tiny project I made over the weekend to see how autonomnous driving would look with linear regression.
+A tiny project I made over the weekend to see how autonomous driving would look with linear regression.

 Inspired by [navlab](https://en.wikipedia.org/wiki/Navlab) .